hmcts/nfdiv-discovery-documentation/options.md

 ## Minimal re-use

-This approach would make use of the CFT Common Components but none of the existing divorce services.
+This approach would make use of some of the CFT Common Components but none of the existing divorce services.

 ![mimimal overview](/image/minimal-re-use-overview.mmd.png)